scala/scala3/docs/docs/reference/dropped-features/do-while.md

 ### Why Drop The Construct?

- - `do-while` is used relatively rarely and it can expressed faithfully using just      while.
+ - `do-while` is used relatively rarely and it can expressed faithfully using just      `while`.
 So there seems to be little point in having it as a separate syntax          construct.
- - Under the [new syntax rules](../other-new-features/control-syntax) `do` is used as a statement continuation, which would clash with its meaning as a statement introduction.
+ - Under the [new syntax rules](../other-new-features/control-syntax.md) `do` is used as a statement continuation, which would clash with its meaning as a statement introduction.